nmattei/cmps6790/_projects/FinalTutorial/FinalTutorial.md

 ----

-## Milestone 2: Additional Extraction, Transform, and Load (ETL) + Exploratory Data Analysis (EDA)
+## Milestone 2: Additional Extraction, Transform, and Load (ETL) + Exploratory Data Analysis (EDA), and Model Proposal

-Your notebook from Part 1 but expanded to include an additional dataset being loaded and parsed into shape using the principles of tidy data discussed in class.
+Your notebook from Part 1 but expanded to include an additional dataset being loaded and parsed into shape using the principles of tidy data discussed in class (think Project 1!).
 This is to show that you have figured out how to get the data into your system.
 You should remove any data sources or questions that are not being used and you should now have a focused discussion at the top of your notebook on what questions you will attack and a discussion of why the data you are using is correct. **Note: Much of the power of Data Science lies in bringing multiple datasets together, so you must be using more than one dataset for this part!**

 In addition you should also have at least 5 graphs and summary statistics/tables including cross-tabulations, groups, measures of central tendency, and/or any of the other EDA techniques discussed showing that you have started to investigate your data and have an understanding of what is in your dataset.
 These graphs should be documented much as we did in Project 1 where you describe what the graph is showing and why.
 Use of appropriate Markdown cells is essential.

-At the end of your notebook you should outline at least two ideas of what model you will be building to in the rest of your notebook.
-Example ideas include "We plan to use the time and date variable to predict parking violations in a zip code" or "We plan to test if there is a statistically significant positive correlation between income and happiness." **The graphs and summary statistics should inform what questions you have decided to ask here, if they don't, compute more summary statistics!**
+At the **end** of your notebook you should outline at least two ideas of what model you will be building to in the rest of your notebook.
+Example ideas include "We plan to use the time and date variable to predict parking violations in a zip code" or "We plan to test if there is a statistically significant positive correlation between income and happiness." **The graphs and summary statistics should inform what questions you have decided to ask here, if they don't, compute more summary statistics!** If you are ahead and have some results from an initial model, awesome!

-### Milestone 2 Submission
+### Milestone 2 and Pitch Day 2

 You should submit the notebook through [Canvas](https://tulane.instructure.com/).
 The first cell of your notebook in the markdown **must be a hyperlink in your notebook to the webpage at github.io, and the webpage must be publicly readable on the internet (i.e, live)**.
 That is: the first cell of your notebook must be a markdown cell with a hyperlink to the generated webpage up at `yourname.github.io`.
 If this is not correct you will lose points.

+For the Pitch Day 2 you should follow the link on the [Canvas](https://tulane.instructure.com/) assignment and add a slide to the Google Slides deck which clearly includes your name, link to your website, the datasets you hope to use, and a clear statement of a proposed model and any early findings.
+Do not re-order the slides, we will go in reverse order from last pitch day.

 *If you do this in a group, only one student per group needs to upload the notebook to canvas, but both names should be clearly at the beginning of the notebook.*